gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-drawing-multiple-things.md

 Most 3D engines handle this by having 2 or more lists of objects to draw.
 One list for opaque things.
 Another list for transparent things.
 The opaque list is sorted front to back.
-The transparent list is sorted by depth.
+The transparent list is sorted by back to front.
 There might also be separate lists for other things like overlays or post processing effects.

 ## Consider using a library